Our Team

 Julia has lived experience with grief and loss and supporting family living with dementia and other complex health conditions.

-Commencing with Palliative Care WA in January 2022 in Advanced Care Planning Support, Julia aims to provide personal and practical help for people to be able to progress their Advanced Care Planning, explore their values and express their wishes.
+Commencing with Palliative Care WA in January 2022 in Advanced Care Planning Support, Julia continuously aims to provide personal and practical help for people to be able to progress their advanced care planning, explore their values and express their wishes.

 Coming events